Skip to content

 M KAILASAM, HYDERABAD

-Each sari in this collaboration is hand-drawn, never printed, painted slowly and reverently by Shri Kailasam and his wife Shrimati Kamala on Parvai’s handwoven silks.
-No motif is repeated, no design is commercial.
-His pieces draw from mythology, Andhra temple murals, and botanical and avian studies, using natural dyes from herbs, roots, and minerals.
-Over twenty-five originals, each taking 40–80 days, form part of Parvai’s archive of spiritual artefacts born from a shared belief that art, like beauty, must endure with purpose and integrity.
+Since 2017, Parvai has collaborated with Shri M. Kailasam, a National Award–winning Kalamkari master, preserving a sacred lineage of storytelling through cloth.
+Each sari is entirely hand-drawn and painted by Shri Kailasam and Shrimati Kamala on Parvai’s handwoven silks, never printed, never repeated.
+Drawing from mythology, temple murals, and botanical and avian studies, the works use natural dyes from herbs, roots, and minerals.
+Over twenty-five originals, each taking 40–80 days, form an enduring archive of spiritual textiles grounded in purpose and integrity.

 KANCHIPURAM, TAMIL NADU